Home » Geography » Fluvial Landforms

 5. Doab

-The area of land that is situated where two rivers converge.
-Doab is a name for the “tongue” or tract of land located between two converging rivers that is used in South Asia, mainly in India and Pakistan.
+A doab is a piece of land located between two rivers that meet.
+This term is commonly used in South Asia, especially in India and Pakistan.

 Fluvial Landforms UPSC